openhab/openhab-addons/bundles/org.openhab.binding.wundergroundupdatereceiver/README.md

 stationId is recorded and if auto-discovery is enabled appers in the inbox, otherwise can be registered when a manual scan is initiated.
-For each request parameter a channel is generated, based on a list of known parameters from https://support.weather.com/s/article/PWS-Upload-Protocol?language=en_US and other observed parameters from various weather station.
+For each request parameter a channel is generated, based on a list of known parameters from https://support.weather.com/s/article/PWS-Upload-Protocol?language=en_US and other observed parameters from various weather stations.
 If you have a weather station that submits a parameter that is unknown in the current version of the binding please feel free to submit an issue to have it added.

 ## Thing Configuration